Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/strategic-hiring.md

 title: "Strategic Hiring Playbook"
 ---

-# SkyMirror Strategic Hiring & Team Development Playbook
+# Skymirror Strategic Hiring & Team Development Playbook

 ## Executive Summary

-This playbook establishes SkyMirror's approach to strategic hiring, team development, and organizational culture.
-It covers the complete employee lifecycle from hiring to development to retention across all business units: **Software Solutions**, **AI Applications (CheckMet, Traquiva)**, and **SkyMirror Academy**.
+This playbook establishes Skymirror's approach to strategic hiring, team development, and organizational culture.
+It covers the complete employee lifecycle from hiring to development to retention across all business units: **Software Solutions**, **AI Applications (CheckMet, Traquiva)**, and **Skymirror Academy**.

 ---